Guiding Principles

 Sovereign supply of food, energy, and water must be maintained at all times; imports shall supplement but never replace self-sufficiency.

-Clause 120 — Support Manufacturing; No Offshoring of Essentials
+Clause 120 — Sovereign Manufacturing; No Offshoring of Essentials

 Clause 123 — Harden Critical Infrastructure